EASY LIVING MOBILITY

 3.3 “these Terms and Conditions” is a reference to these Terms and Conditions and any Schedules as amended or supplemented at the relevant time;

-3.4 a Schedule is a schedule to and is included in these Terms and Conditions; and : -
+3.4 a Schedule is a schedule to and is to be treated as part of and to be included in these Terms and Conditions; and : -

-(i) a Clause or paragraph is a reference to a Clause of these Terms and Conditions” (other than the Scedules) or a paragraph in the relevant Schedule.
+(i) a Clause or paragraph is a reference to a Clause of these Terms and Conditions” (other than the Schedules) or a paragraph in the relevant Schedule.

 3.5 The headings used in these Terms and Conditions are for convenience only and shall have no effect upon the interpretation of these Terms and Conditions.
-Words imparting the singular number shall include the plural and vice versa.
+Words imparting the singular number shall include the plural and male shall include female and vice versa.
 References to any gender shall include the other gender.

 4. Basis of Sale and Service